BCI Amplify Award

 • Renewable energy support, EV fast-charge support, and grid regulation services

-A panel of judges reviews external product marketing campaigns that were launched over the previous calendar year (Jan.
-1 through Dec.
-31) ranking them on three criteria.
+A panel of judges reviews external product marketing campaigns that were launched after Jan.
+1, 2025, ranking them on three criteria.

 • Innovation – The campaign effectively raises awareness for new products, services or cutting-edge applications